andsmith/autoencoders/README.md

 Zooming in to the interesting region shows encodings of the same digits are similar to each other, different from encodings of different digit images:

 ![sparse codes](/assets/sparse_codes.png)

+### Misc observations about sparsity, loss fucnction and binary code units:

+With the `L1` and `L1-squared` loss functions on binary units (tanh + binary/Heaviside pass-through layers at the end of the encoding stage), the training process pressures the network to find code words with fewer active bits.

+With the `entropy` and `entropy-squared` loss functions (using real-valued/sigmoid units for the code layer),